sqroot-eu/sqroot.eu/_posts/2013/2013-03-17-raising-awareness-about-it-education-in-estonia-summary-of-it-night-2013-roela.markdown

 <h1>Preparation</h1>

 All volunteers were invited to an introductory seminar on the 27th of February.
 The schedule for the night was introduced and mentors were matched with youth centers.
-I ended up in <a href="http://roelanm.edicypages.com/">Roela Youth Center</a> along with <a href="ee.linkedin.com/pub/madis-vellamäe/24/799/602">Madis Vellamäe</a>, a fellow IT student / developer who flew in from Japan a few days before the event and was still jet-lagged (and the designated driver for the next morning).
+I ended up in <a href="http://roelanm.edicypages.com/">Roela Youth Center</a> along with [Madis Vellamäe](https://ee.linkedin.com/in/madis-vellamäe-60279924), a fellow IT student / developer who flew in from Japan a few days before the event and was still jet-lagged (and the designated driver for the next morning).

 I was picked up by Madis and we arrived to the venue by 5pm.
 One thing you don't notice when living in the city is the absolute stunning beauty of Estonian wintry landscape, something I could observe during the ride over.